Snkz/mongoose-rollback/README.md

 Try not to do anything concurrently on models that haven't been init'd through mongoose's save.
 Updates after are A-OK.

-Reverts however are dangerous, I will not make any promises on this right now but using mongooses \_\_v field I may be able to sort this out at some point.
+Reverts however are dangerous, I will not make any promises.
+I will document expected behaviour after more testing.
 Either way, it is best to not revert willy-nilly.
 That should be a privileged operation!

 ## About Mongoose
 Mongoose does not hook into findByIdUpdate/remove mongo methods.
 Those bypass any middleware by design, including this rollback system.
 In order to keep history correctly make sure to use this pattern for updates instead.